dodopayments/billingsdk/packages/cli/README.md

 Initialize a new billing project with complete setup.

 **Options:**

-- Automatic framework detection (Next.js, Express.js, React) from project dependencies
+- Automatic framework detection (Next.js, Express.js, or React) from project dependencies
 - Interactive framework selection as fallback or when preferred
 - Payment provider configuration
 - Automatic dependency installation